 - On the Google Cloud project home page, go to

-, in the URIs field, enter your team domain.
-Your team domain can be found in the Cloudflare Zero Trust dashboard, underSettings
+Authorized JavaScript origins, in the URIs field, enter your team domain.
+Your team domain can be found in the Cloudflare Zero Trust dashboard, underSettings>General. - For

 https://_your-team-name_.cloudflareaccess.com/cdn-cgi/access/callback